fldried/mon/README.md

 `mon [name/ID]` - gives you the data for specified Pokémon\
 `mon` - gives you a random Pokémon

+#### Help Wanted: If there is a specific Pokémon that returns a garbled mess of HTML response, please make either an issue or pull request to resolve it!
 ___

 ### Goals